uwescience/shablona/README.md

       |- .travis.yml
       |- appveyor.yml
       |- LICENSE
+      |- Makefile
       |- ipynb/
          |- ...

 In the following sections we will examine these elements one by one.
 First, let's consider the core of the project.
 This is the code inside of `shablona/shablona.py`.
-This code provided in this file is intentionally rather simple.
+The code provided in this file is intentionally rather simple.
 It implements some simple curve-fitting to data from a psychophysical experiment.
 It's not too important to know what it does, but if you are really interested, you can read all about it